 - Freshly ground pepper

 - ¼ cup finely chopped fresh herbs - parsley, chives, dill, basil, optional

 - Preheat oven to 170 degrees C. Line a 15cm square tin with baking paper

-- Add eggs, ricotta, half of the feta cheese, salt and pepper to a medium sized bowl and whisk with a fork to combine.
+- Add eggs, ricotta, half of the feta cheese, ground almonds, salt and pepper to a medium sized bowl and whisk with a fork to combine.

-- Add grated zucchini, pumpkin and flour to bowl and stir through.
+- Add grated zucchini and pumpkin to bowl and stir through.

 - Pour mixture into prepared tray and spread evenly